Free · Canada · Start without a lawyer

 Absent parent + child support

 Even if the other parent has completely disappeared, they still have a legal financial obligation.
 Child support is set by federal guidelines.
-If their income is unknown, the court can estimate it.
+If their income is unknown, the court may estimate or "impute" income.
 Enforcement offices collect on your behalf.

 ✈️